Solid Snake: Pipe down kid. [goes into Thousand-Yard Stare] After a while, you just stop asking these questions.

-- Working!!: Early on, the series follows Souta, the new part-time waiter, as he discovers one after another the various quirks of his co-workers.
-Said qirks no other co-worker seems to be bothered by, no other co-worker seems to bother with, no other co-worker bothered to warn him of, and no other co-worker bothered to even mention.
+- Wagnaria!!: Early on, the series follows Souta, the new part-time waiter, as he discovers one after another the various quirks of his co-workers.
+Said quirks no other co-worker seems to be bothered by, no other co-worker seems to bother with, no other co-worker bothered to warn him of, and no other co-worker bothered to even mention.
 The restaurant turns out to be a Dysfunction Junction alright.
 But Souta himself does make quite a contribution.

 - In K-On!, Azusa joins the club in their second year.
 Her relationship with the rest of the band starts off very shaky due to this, with her pointing out how lazy and unmotivated they seem to be, and how little they seem to focus on their club activities over drinking tea and eating snacks.
 In their defense, those things were conveniently exaggerated upon her introduction, with much of what they're not doing heavily implied to have been happening off screen prior to that point (otherwise Yui, for instance, wouldn't even be able to play her instrument), but it's played straight from Azusa's perspective.

 - According to Word of God, this was the reason that the Scarlet Spider's debut battle was against Venom.
-Venom was one of Spider-man's most dangerous and insane foes, but during this period of time, Spider-man had entered a non-aggression pact with him, where the two would basically leave each other alone.
+Venom was one of Spider-Man's most dangerous and insane foes, but during this period of time, Spider-Man had entered a non-aggression pact with him, where the two would basically leave each other alone.
 Peter at this time was married and Venom was well aware of his true identity, so Peter was partly motivated by a desire to protect his family.
 Despite this, some writers felt that this was horribly out of character for Peter Parker, and expressed their feelings through Scarlet Spider, who is very pissed off that Peter made this deal.